-ARTICLE 6 DEVELOPMENT
+ARTICLE 7 DEVELOPMENT

-- 1. Employees are encouraged to pursue professional development and education in relation to their career in health care. - 2.
+- 1. Employees are encouraged to pursue professional development and education in relation to their University career. - 2.
 Employees shall be reimbursed for the costs of educational programs required and approved by the University.
 Time spent in such educational programs shall be considered time worked. - 3.
-Employees attending University courses or seminars shall be eligible for fee reductions applicable to other employees at their hospital/campus/laboratory.
+Employees attending University courses or seminars shall be eligible for fee reductions applicable to other employees at their medical center/campus.
 Employees attending University courses or seminars shall not be eligible for the services or facilities or counseling centers, gymnasia, or student health services incidental to such reduced-fee registration. - 4.
 Nothing in this Article shall preclude the University from granting additional development opportunities.